Colleges by Location

 Student Population Diversity

 Higher Education is dedicated to increasing student diversity and enhancing students' feelings of inclusion and belonging.
-A heterogeneous student body brings together individuals from diverse backgrounds, experiences, and perspectives.
+A heterogeneous student body brings together individuals from different backgrounds, experiences, and perspectives.
 Find out more about different ethnic groups you can meet at Ithaca College.

 Cost